OXID-eSales/developer_documentation/update/composer_one.rst

       ....

 #.
 Remove all occurrences of OXID eShop metapackages (:code:`oxideshop-metapackage-*`) from this list, as their requirements are already included.
 #.
-Remove all packages from require-dev section of the original composer.json (like :code:`oxid-esales/testing-library` and :code:`incenteev/composer-parameter-handler`)
-#.
-Remove "scripts" and "extra" section from the new composer.json
+Remove "require-dev", "scripts" and "extra" section from the new composer.json
 #.
 Replace the :code:`"require": { ...}` section in your root :file:`composer.json` file with this content.
 #.
 Backup your current :file:`composer.lock` file.